 If you're up for some off-piste backcountry challenge, there is excellent guided freeriding in the surrounding mountains.
 Try checking out the routes below Rufikopf such as the Schwarzewand descent, and also from the Trittkopf into Pazieltal or Stueben.
 Another good route is the Zurs Gams route from the summit of the Muggengrat chairlift, which has a tight, steep top entry but widens as you head down to the tunnel between Zurs and Lech (near bus stop).
 Make sure to grab a guide first, though.

 Lech and Zurs am Arlberg are part of the larger Ski Arlberg region that interconnects by lifts/buses several resort areas including St. Anton, Lech/Zurs, Warth/Schrocken and Sonnenkopf forming the fifth largest ski region in the world.
-Overall, there are 340km of groomed pistes spread across 12,000 acres that served by 85 lifts with a maximum vertical descent of 1,700m.
-If you haven’t been to the Ski Arlberg region for a few years, you may not be familiar with Warth/Schrocken.
-In the winter 2013/2014 season, the 2km Auenfeldjet gondola opened that connects Lech with Warth via the Weibermahd lift top station in Lech to the Geissbuhel Alpe above Warth.
+Overall, there are 305km of groomed pistes spread across 12,000 acres that served by 85 lifts with a maximum vertical descent of 1,700m.
+If you haven't been to the Ski Arlberg region for a few years, you may not be familiar with Warth/Schrocken.
+The 2km Auenfeldjet gondola opened that connects Lech with Warth via the Weibermahd lift top station in Lech to the Geissbuhel Alpe above Warth.
 This new heated 10 seat gondola follows an old power line route (now buried across the Auenfeld Pass.
 The other village in the Ski Arlberg region, Sonnenkopf, is accessed only by the free ski-bus from Stuben to Klosterle.

 When you are ready for some apres-ski action, don't expect the wild huttes of St Anton am Arlberg.
 It's a much more sedate affair in Lech/Zurs.
 But, you can check out the S'Pfefferkorndl, the deck at Hotel Montana, the Hotel Krone or the Hotel Tannbergerhof.
 If you do take a break for dinner, you'll want to head to the Haus No. 8.
 And, how about some nightlife?
 Then try the Scotch Club at the Arlberg Hotel or the disco at the Krone after 10pm.
 The disco at the Hotel Pfefferkorn also gets going after 10pm.
 Over in Zurs, definitely head to Zurserl and Vernissage.